THE BEST THINGS TO DO IN VANCOUVER

-Sticking on the food train, you cannot go to Canada without trying poutine.
+Sticking to the food train, you cannot go to Canada without trying poutine.

 Like facebook tries to tell us, it’s the Canadian Salad (fries are the salad, gravy is the dressing and cheese curds are of course – the cheese).
 I’m not going to lie, poutine was definitely the best salad I had in Canada, they really don’t do traditional salads very well…